swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 ---
-title: Designing the visualization for Issuer, Verifier and Credential
+title: Designing the visualisation for Issuer, Verifier and Credential
 toc: true
 toc_sticky: true
 excerpt: Learn how to define the visual layout for issuer, verifier and credentials with OCA